TRACKING THE PROMISES:

 UN employment: 0

 Positions at the Canadian Mission: 3 military and 1 police.
-The Trudeau government upgraded the rank of the Military Advisor (MilAd) in the Permanent Mission to the United Nations in New York (PRMNY) from Colonel to Brigadier-General.
-At times in the past, the MilAd was also the "Dean" of the Military and Police Advisers Community (MPAC).
-The MilAd is assisted by two other military officers (often a LCol and a Major).
-A police advisor is also resident at PRMNY.
+The Trudeau government upgraded the rank of the Military Advisor (MilAd) in the Permanent Mission to the United Nations in New York (PRMNY) from Colonel to Brigadier-General, though the position fall back to Colonel ranks after a few years.
+At times in the past, the MilAd served as the "Dean" of the Military and Police Advisers Community (MPAC).
+The MilAd is assisted by two other military officers (usually a Lieutenant Colonel and a Major).
+A police advisor is also resident at the permanent mission in New York (PRMNY).

-Conclusion: Canada is lagging far behind other nations in an area where it once led.
+Conclusion: Canada is lagging far behind other nations at UN headquarters in an area where it once led.

 LEADERSHIP^